hashicorp/terraform/website/docs/configuration/modules.html.md

 We declare multiple module instances by using the `for_each` attribute, which accepts a map (with string keys) or a set of strings as its value.
-Additionally, we use the `each.key` in our module block, because the [`each`](/docs/configuration/resources.html#the-each-object) object is available when we have declared `for_each` on the module block.
+Additionally, we use the special `each.key` value in our module block, because the [`each`](/docs/configuration/resources.html#the-each-object) object is available when we have declared `for_each` on the module block.
 When using the `count` argument, the [`count`](/docs/configuration/resources.html#the-count-object) object is available.